Signature of 2HDM at Higgs Factories

 \section{Acknowledgments}

 We thank Abdesslam Arhrib and David Lopez-Val for helpful discussion at the early stage of this work.
-This work is supported by the Moroccan Ministry of Higher Education and Scientific Research MESRSFC and CNRST: Projet PPR/2015/6.
-RB was supported in part by the Chinese Academy of Sciences (CAS) President ’s International Fellowship Initiative (PIFI) program (Grant No. 2017VMB0021).
-Q.S.Yan is supported by the Natural Science Foundation of China under the grant no. 11575005. {B. Gong is supported by the Natural Science Foundation of China No. 11475183.}
+This work is supported by the Moroccan Ministry of Higher Education and Scientific Research MESRSFC and CNRST: Project PPR/2015/6.
+RB was supported in part by the Chinese Academy of Sciences (CAS) President, International Fellowship Initiative (PIFI) program (Grant No. 2017VMB0021).
+Q.S.Yan is supported by the Natural Science Foundation of China under grant No. 11475180 and No. 11875260.
+B. Gong is supported by the Natural Science Foundation of China No. 11475183.